amperity/amperity-docs/shared/credentials_settings.rst

 .. credential-salesforce-sales-cloud-security-token-start

 The Salesforce security token associated with the username.
-This setting is not required when IP range policies are configured.
+This setting is not required when IP range policies are configured from the Salesforce admin console.

 .. credential-salesforce-sales-cloud-security-token-end